Acertig/kitsune/README.md

 More examples and explanations can be found on the yet to come (lol) documentation.

-On hiatus because I got fed up with thinking how to cleanly wrap the API.
+On hiatus because I got fed up with thinking how to cleanly wrap the API, will release the last version with paginators and leave it be for a while.